the10thWiz/Rocket/site/guide/20-websockets.md

   Any and All authentication should be enforced via Request Guards on ALL of the relevant Event handlers.

+Also note that the client will not receive any broadcasts until they have sent a message, even if there is no join handler for their route.
+In the `websocket-channels` example, each client sends a hello message after connecting to make sure they will receive any messages sent.

 ### Leave Events